 Three WAV files with feline responses are provided, but you can record your own to better reflect your KittyBot's unique personality!
 Of course, you could modify this robot to respond with music, sound effects, animal calls, or whatever you'd like.
 Find all the project WAV files in our sound library, or you could reformat existing audio files to WAVs, or make your own WAVs using free Audacity software.

-Requires parts not included in the base ActivityBot Robot or ActivityBot 360° Robot kits, see parts list below.
+Requires parts not included in the base ActivityBot Robot or ActivityBot 360° Robot kit and additional accessories; see parts list below.
 It is highly recommended to finish the entire ActivityBot for C tutorial series before trying this project.

 - (1) Built and tested ActivityBot Robot (#32500) or ActivityBot 360° Robot (#32600)